android-vip-id/droidjam/README.md

 # About

-React.js boilerplate create by Ahmed Rayhan Primadedas integrated with some features below
+React.js boilerplate integrated with some features below

 ## Features & Stacks